thephez/readme-dash-core/v0.14.1/Core Reference/Block Chain/Block Headers.md

 title: "Block Headers"
 excerpt: ""
 ---
-Block headers are serialized in the 80-byte format described below and then hashed as part of the proof-of-work algorithm, making the serialized header format part of the consensus rules.
+<<glossary:Block headers>> are serialized in the 80-byte format described below and then hashed as part of the proof-of-work algorithm, making the serialized header format part of the <<glossary:consensus rules>>.

 | Bytes | Name                | Data Type | Description
 |-------|---------------------|-----------|----------------